The Art of Teaching Dance

 Costuming: The dancer must have a sense of craft in her costumes.
 She should know how to care for, repair and design costumes.
 She must be able to choose costumes that are appealing on her form.
 The instructor must teach this in her training program.

 And, in addition to knowing of the aspects of the art, the dancer as instructor should have:

-A syllabus with goals and plans for each level of training
+A syllabus with goals and plans for each level

 Class plans for each class

 Know how to create combinations for every class.